-European river cruises are, in my opinion, the best way to visit the heart of Europe.
+European river cruises are, in my opinion, the best way to experience the heart of Europe.
 Sure, I love cruise ships and cruises that go around Europe.
+But…

-If you want to explore a variety of small towns and port cities and not have to pack and unpack, you need a river cruise.
-Viking River Cruises is the dominant player throughout Europe, so finding a river cruise to fit my schedule was easy.
+If you want to explore Europe’s small towns and bustling cities and not have to pack and unpack, you need a river cruise.
+Viking River Cruises is a dominant player throughout Europe, so finding a Viking river cruise to fit my schedule was easy.

 Viking Lif review on a Danube, Main and Rhine Europe river cruise.